inventables/x-carve-instructions/750mm/step3/index.md

 <img src="./photo/jpfs_DSC2774.jpg">
-Begin by attaching a makerslide end plate to each 750mm makerslide rail. make sure that the side of the makerslide with the v-rails is on the same side as the flat side of the end plate.
+Begin by attaching a makerslide end plate to each 750mm makerslide rail.
+Make sure that the side of the makerslide with the v-rails is on the same side as the flat side of the end plate.
 Use 2x M5x12mm button head cap screws on each plate.
 <img src="./photo/jpfs_DSC2777.jpg">
 Insert 2x M5 pre-assembly insertion nuts into the top slot of each makerslide rail.
 These will be used to hold the belts.
 <img src="./photo/jpfsP8260344.jpg">